-Prior to going to see Jesus, the Magi had gone to Jerusalem to look for Jesus.
+The Magi first went to Jerusalem to look for Jesus.
 Why?
 They were looking for the new king and so naturally they headed to Jerusalem, which was the capital.

 They told King Herod the Great they were looking for the new king.
 Herod did not know anything about this and told them to find the new king and come back and tell him where the new king was located.

 They eventually found Jesus in Bethlehem.
 They were warned in a dream not to go back to Herod and so went home.

 King Herod realized that the Magi were not coming back and he was furious.